FJNR-inc/Blitz-API/README.md

 ## Install all requirements

+Your OS will need SQLite3 (<3.26) for unit testing.

 Requirements of the project are stored in the `requirements.txt` file.
 Requirements for development related actions are stored in the `requirements-dev.txt` file.
 You can install them with: